07krW5Hnr5ghy/powid-masterdata/src/main/java/com/proyect/masterdata/controller/README.md

 - Parameters :

-1. serial : serial of the purchase ordering
+1. serial : serial of the purchaseItem ordering
-2. tokenUser : username of the user who creates the purchase
+2. tokenUser : username of the user who creates the purchaseItem

 - Response :